Introduction to PostgreSQL Superuser

 Explanation

 In the above syntax, we use the create role statement to create a user.
-The create a role statement is equivalent to create a user.
-Where role name is specified user name, where superuser is the role of the user which we want to assign, and the option is used to assign different privileges to the user.
+The create a role statement is equivalent to creating a user.
+Role name is a specified user name, superuser is the role of the user we want to assign, and the option is used to assign different privileges to the user.

 Example